SQL++ Query Strings

 - The select clause begins with the

-keyword.- The optional
+SELECTkeyword.- The optional

-argument is used to specify that the query should return ALL results (the default). - The optional
+ALLargument is used to specify that the query should return ALL results (the default). - The optional

-argument specifies that the query should remove duplicated results.
+DISTINCTargument specifies that the query should remove duplicated results.

 - The optional

-is a list of columns projected in the query result.
+selectResultsis a list of columns projected in the query result.
 Each column is an expression which could be a property expression or any expressions or functions.
-You can use the wildcard*
+You can use the wildcard*to select all columns — see Select Wildcard.- Use the optional

 Select Wildcard

-option the column name (key) of the SQL++ string is one of:
+When using the SELECT * option the column name (key) of the SQL++ string is one of:

 - The alias name if one was specified